 Most students will study three A level subjects for the two years of the Sixth Form.
-If Mathematics and Further Mathematics are two of your choices, it is advisable (though not obligatory) to take four subjects.
+We do give students the opportunity to ‘sample’ a fourth A level choice in their first half term.
+If Mathematics and Further Mathematics are two of your choices, it is advisable (though not obligatory) to take four subjects for the full two years.
 Occasionally other students wish to take four subjects; we will discuss this with the individuals concerned.

-The basic requirement for entry to our Sixth Form is 5 GCSEs at grade 6 or better, with ‘passes’ i.e. at least Grade 4 in Maths and English and, preferably, grade 7 or better in the chosen subjects.
+The basic requirement for entry to our Sixth Form is 5 GCSEs at grade 5 or above, with ‘passes’ i.e. at least Grade 4 in Maths and English and, preferably, grade 6 or above in the chosen subjects.

 You will have a tutor group with a Personal Tutor, who will support you in all aspects of Sixth Form life.
 They will be able to give you guidance in your studies, help with your study skills, give advice regarding possible career progression and application to Higher Education.
 Your Personal Tutor will work with you to ensure that you reach your full potential by using all the expertise we have available.

 If you require transport, please contact us to discuss your location and possible options.
 QEGS is situated within a 5-minute walk from Blackburn Town Centre, with the train station a 15-minute walk away.

 As we are preparing you for life after school, we want you to be accustomed to a ‘normal’ working day.
 The day starts at 8.40am and formal teaching finishes at 3.50pm.
 You will have free periods scattered throughout your day allowing you to engage in independent work.